clarkimusmax/debugging_with_gdb/README.md

 Print 10 addresses from the stack pointer: `x/10a $rsp`
 Print 20 instructions from the instruction pointer: `x/20i $rip`
 Print string pointed to by RDI: `x/s $rdi`
-Print assembly starting at current instruction: `disassemble`
+Print assembly for current function: `disassemble`
-Print assembly starting at function: `disassemble main`
+Print assembly for a function: `disassemble main`

 ## Misc
 Display assembly in inferior syntax: `set disassembly-flavor intel`